shaySitri/Provengo-Cucumber-Project/CucmnberWordPress/README.md

 # Testing WordPress using Cucumber
-This directory contains the cucumber files for testing the disallowed keywords module of the WordPress application.
+This directory contains the cucumber files for testing the posts module of the WordPress application.

 ## Running the tests
 Run ```mvn test``` to run all the tests.